-It has been over five years since Takashi Amano, the discoverer of Amano Shrimp, has passed away.
-But his introduction of Amano shrimp to the aqua space has popularized Amano shrimp with unceasing intensity and growth.
-Along with the bigger craze for Amano shrimps, we will shed some light on how big do Amano shrimp get in this article.
+It has been over five years since Takashi Amano, the discoverer of amano shrimp, passed away.
+But his introduction of amano shrimp to the aqua space has popularized amano shrimp with unceasing intensity and growth.
+Along with the bigger craze for amano shrimps, we will shed some light on how big amano shrimp get in this article.

 How Big Do Amano Shrimps Get?

 Amano shrimps can grow up to 3 inches (7.5 centimeters) when fully matured.
 Female amano shrimps grow up to 3 inches.
 One can see their full growth after six months.
 Some amano shrimps have small bodies, which is normal, and it doesn’t mean that your shrimp is unhealthy.

 Amano shrimp can reach their maturity just after six months if the feeding and living conditions are right.
 Also, genetics and feeding culture play an essential role in amano’s growth.

 Several factors are essential for amanos’ growth.
 Let’s discuss some of them.